zechlau14/zechlau14.github.io/book-reviews.md

 ---

 ## 2026
+*  GENEVA / RICHARD ARMITAGE
+*  THE CHILDFREE GUIDE TO LIFE AND MONEY MAKE YOUR FINANCES SIMPLE SO YOUR LIFE WITHOUT KIDS CAN BE AMAZING / JAY ZIGMONT
 *	The ghost-seer / Friedrich Schiller
 * As you wish / Chelsea Sedoti
 * THE RIVALS / JANE PEK